Native language preservation

 What kinds of stories do the Hualapais tell?

-There are lots of traditional Hualapai legends and fairy tales.
-Storytelling is very important to the
+There are lots of traditional Hualapai legends and tales.
+Story-telling is very important to the

 Hualapai Indian culture.
-Here is a Hualapai story about
+Here is are three Hualapai legends about

 Here's a website where you can read more about Hualapai legends.